EVENTS AT GDC CHINA

 - Excellence in Audio

-There are EIGHT specifically named finalists in total.
+There are TEN specifically named finalists in total.
 The winners will be selected from those finalists.
-All finalists will be given THREE free All Access Passes and invited to attend the IGF awards ceremony at GDC China 2013 and showcase their game at the IGF China Pavilion.
-In addition to the prestige and prizes, all winners will be offered TWO extra free All Access Passes to attend the 2014 Game Developers Conference held in San Francisco.
+All finalists will be given THREE free All Access Passes and invited to attend the IGF awards ceremony at GDC China 2015 and showcase their game at the IGF China Pavilion.
+In addition to the prestige and prizes, all winners will be offered TWO extra free All Access Passes to attend the 2016 Game Developers Conference held in San Francisco.

 IGF Student Competition